 He first senses something is wrong in June 1937, when she accompanies him to Denmark for a theatrical production of Hamlet.
 There, she attacks him verbally but is unable to recall the incident the following day.
 Two years later, during the GWTW shoot, her Hollywood secretary, Sunny Lash, sounds an alarm in a previously unpublished letter to Olivier.
 "Several times I thought she really was going mad," she says.
 "She warned me once that someday she would and I was beginning to believe that time had come."

 When Olivier takes Leigh to a psychiatrist, she stages a performance so effective that even the therapist is convinced she's all right, though her condition continues to deteriorate.
 Eventually she is diagnosed as manic-depressive.
 In these days before lithium, with no cure or medication, Leigh's behavior grows ever more erratic and her friends become ever less understanding.
 At one point, she is found wandering naked in the public gardens outside the couple's London apartment; at another, she falls into bed with a near-stranger and then begins an affair with the Oliviers' protege, Peter Finch.
 During her highs, she is a whirlwind of energy; during her lows, she suffers from terrible depressions.
 All of this exhausts Olivier, who often is forced to get by on three or four hours of sleep while dealing with her mania — even as he does some of his best work onstage and Leigh somehow finds the courage to appear alongside him and in other productions.
+(Leigh and Olivier's house is now used for weddings.)

 Nothing in their story is quite as horrifying as Leigh's breakdown during the 1953 shoot of Elephant Walk in Sri Lanka, where her out-of-control behavior prompts the producers to call Olivier to the rescue.
 He flies out at once but is unable to help.
 Afterward, when the cast and crew relocate to Los Angeles, Leigh veers from shivering fits to foulmouthed tirades.
 Two friends, David Niven and Stewart Granger, are summoned to calm her but fail, and Niven has to pin her down while a nurse injects her with a tranquilizer.
 Inevitably, she is fired from the movie (replaced by Elizabeth Taylor) and sent home to London, where even her closest friends blame her for conduct unbecoming — as if she has any ability to control her illness.